Women’s Health Innovations

 Good health is necessary for women and children to thrive in all areas of their lives.
 So is the ability of women to make decisions about their health.
 As babies become children, children become adolescents, and adolescents become adults, their health needs change: Along with robust primary care, their circumstances might require access to better nutrition, family planning, or maternal care.

-However, there has been a shocking lack of investment in understanding the biology of conditions that disproportionately affect women and girls, such as HPV and reproductive health tract infections, as well as how to prevent and treat them.
-A recent study that analyzed research funding from the U.S. National Institutes of Health (NIH) found a huge gender disparity: In nearly three-quarters of the cases where a disease has affected primarily one gender, NIH funding has favored males.
+However, there has been a lack of investment in understanding the biology of conditions that disproportionately affect women and girls, such as HPV and reproductive health tract infections, as well as how to prevent and treat them.
+Similarly, most health R&D is done in high-income countries and intended for use in well-resourced, high-functioning health systems.

 Strategy leadership